Should you repair your grill or replace it with a new one?

 1. It’s Falling Apart

-Normal wear and tear on a grill include surface rust, dents, and scratches.
+Normal wear and tear on a grill includes surface rust, dents, and scratches.
 If your grill is falling apart, has excessive corrosion, and the parts aren’t being manufactured for your model anymore, then you should consider replacing your BBQ grill.

 2. The Firebox is Cracked or it has Holes